BU-DEPEND-Lab/DRIBO/README.md

 # DRIBO: Robust Deep Reinforcement Learning via Multi-View Information Bottleneck

 This repository is the official implementation of DRIBO.
-Our implementation of SAC is based on [SAC+AE](https://github.com/denisyarats/pytorch_sac_ae) by Denis Yarats.
+Our implementation is based on [CURL](https://github.com/MishaLaskin/curl) by Misha Laskin and [SAC+AE](https://github.com/denisyarats/pytorch_sac_ae) by Denis Yarats.

 ## Installation
 1. Install dm_control with [MuJoCo Pro 2.0](http://www.mujoco.org/);